Lipschitz rigidity for scalar curvature

-\underline{Step 2} We will show that $d_x f$ is either orientation preserving at almost all $x \in \Mr$ or orientation reversing at almost all $x \in \Mr$.
-Hence, together with Step 1 and possibly after reversing the orientation of $M$, we get $\scal_g = \mathcal I_{n(n-1)}$ and the differential $df$ is an orientation preserving isometry a.e.
-The proof of Theorem \ref{T:main_even} is then completed by Theorem \ref{essrigid}.
+\begin{prop} The differential $d_x f$ is either orientation preserving at almost all $x \in \Mr$ or orientation reversing at almost all $x \in \Mr$. \end{prop}

+Together with the previous discussion, this implies, possibly after reversing the orientation of $M$, that the differential $df$ is an orientation preserving isometry a.e.{} on $M$ and the proof of Theorem \ref{T:main_even} is completed by Theorem \ref{essrigid}.